 Teufelsberg is an abandoned NSA spy base left over from The Cold War, built on an artificial hill in Berlin.
 It is made from the rubble that Berlin was reduced to during the Second World War – the Germans love a bit of recycling.
-The name translates as ‘Devil’s Hill’ which makes it sound even more ominous than it looks but it was actually named after a nearby nudist lake (which is still quite ominous in my opinion).
-It is part of the growing list of abandoned places in Berlin.
+The name translates as ‘Devil’s Hill’ which makes it sound even more ominous than it looks.
+It was actually named after a nearby nudist lake (which is still quite ominous in my opinion).
+Teufelsberg is part of the growing list of abandoned places in Berlin.

 It has been abandoned since 1992 and covers an under-construction Nazi military-technical college (Wehrtechnische Fakultät).
 The Allies of WW2 tried using explosives to demolish the Nazi school, but it was so sturdy (good old German engineering) that covering it with debris ended up being easier.

 The vibe at Teufesberg was buzzing, graffiti artists setting up to create new masterpieces, like-minded explorers and history addicts.
 There was even a bar at the top which is something new for my urban exploration.
 Graffiti artists from around the world leave their mark at Teufelsberg and it is said to be the largest graffiti gallery in Europe.

 During The Cold War, 1,500 spies worked at the Teufelsberg base, made up of British and American spies.
 Contrary to popular belief, there was never any radar equipment installed at Teufelsberg.
 Radar is used to detect objects like planes and missiles and this equipment was already in use in other locations around Berlin.
 Teufelsberg was just there to listen.